ehmicky/declarative-merge/README.md

 This is intended for cases where objects/arrays manipulation in JavaScript is not available.

-For example, a library allowing shared configuration files to be extended.
+For example, a library where shared configuration files can be extended.

 ```yml
 extend: my-shared-config